Living in Hamburg

 Living in Hamburg means an immensely outdoorsy lifestyle.
 The city boasts a diverse year-round climate, with a distinct 4 seasons.
 As a famous port city, water sports are extremely popular, with most families making the most of sunshine on the banks of the city’s beautiful lakes, enjoying picnics and swimming when the weather is hot.

 The city is crossed by hundreds of canals and is home to large areas of parkland.
 Near its core, Inner Alster lake is dotted with boats and surrounded by cafes.
 Families can enjoy sunny outdoor nature activities for kids, like strolling and cycling along the city’s many waterways in the summer and ice skating in the winter.

 To find out more general info about the climate, environment, culture, transportation & lifestyle in Hamburg, check out this great article from US blogger Hannah Teslin.

-If you have a recommendation of your own for expat families in Hamburg please do get in touch via email firstname.lastname@example.org
+If would like your business to be featured, or you have a recommendation to share with other international families living in Hamburg please do get in touch via email firstname.lastname@example.org.